Melanie Serrano

-Melanie del Pilar Serrano Pérez (born 12 October 1989) is a retired Spanish footballer who played as a left back for Barcelona in the Spanish Primera División.
+Melanie del Pilar Serrano Pérez (born 12 October 1989) is a Spanish footballer who plays as a left back.

-Serrano spent her entire 19-season-long football career with FC Barcelona Femení.
-As of her time of retirement, she is the club's female leader in appearances, and the club's record title holder, having won 27 trophies.
+She had a 19-season career with FC Barcelona Femení.
+Upon retirement, she was the club's leader in appearances and held the record for titles, with 27 trophies won.

 Early life

 Serrano was born in Seville on 12 October 1989.
 When Serrano was 12, her mother moved her and her sister to Blanes, Girona.
 Serrano’s first experience in a football team was with local side Deportivo Blanes.
 She underwent trials to join the club after her mother could not afford the fees necessary to join.
 She later played youth football with CD Cantely and Dos Hermanas.

 Serrano was fourteen when she was recruited to join Barcelona’s women’s youth teams.
 As a teenager, Serrano traveled 3 times a week from Blanes to the Mini Estadi in Barcelona, where she would train.